jonplimas/cuckoo_hashing/README.md

 Cuckoo Hashing with 41

+Description:
-description: collision handling using a cuckoo hashing algorithm.
+  collision handling of strings from a file using a cuckoo hashing algorithm. program prints out placement for hashing of each string.

 Time Complexity: O(1) worst-case